tensorflow/tensorflow/tensorflow/lite/g3doc/performance/gpu_advanced.md

 renderOutputSsbo(outputSsboId);
 ```

-### iOS
+#### iOS

-Assuming the image input is in the GPU memory, it must be first converted to a
+Assuming the image input is in GPU memory, it must first be converted to a
 `MTLBuffer` object for Metal.
-One can associate a TfLiteTensor with a
+You can associate a TfLiteTensor to a
 user-prepared `MTLBuffer` with `BindMetalBufferToTensor()`.
+Note that

-*IMPORTANT:* `BindMetalBufferToTensor()` must be called before
+`BindMetalBufferToTensor()` must be called before
 `Interpreter::ModifyGraphWithDelegate()`.
+Additionally, the inference output is,

-*IMPORTANT:* By default, the inference output is copied from GPU memory to CPU
+by default, copied from GPU memory to CPU memory.
+This behavior can be turned
-memory implicitly by the framework.
-This behavior can be turned off by calling
+off by calling `Interpreter::SetAllowBufferHandleOutput(true)` during
-`Interpreter::SetAllowBufferHandleOutput(true)` during initialization.
-To copy
+initialization.
-the inference output from GPU memory to CPU memory, explicit
-`Interpreter::EnsureTensorDataIsReadable()` calls are required for each output
-tensor.

 ```c++
 // Prepare GPU delegate.